 Criminal Justice: Theory Meets Practice

-Typically a person charged with a serious crime will have a brief hearing before a judge to be informed of the charges against him or her, to be made aware of the right to counsel, and to enter a plea.
+Typically, a person charged with a serious crime will have a brief hearing before a judge to be informed of the charges against the person, to be made aware of the right to counsel, and to enter a plea.
 Other hearings may be held to decide on the admissibility of evidence seized or otherwise obtained by prosecutors.

 If the two sides cannot agree on a plea bargain during this period, the next stage is the selection of a jury.
 A pool of potential jurors is summoned to the court and screened for impartiality, with the goal of seating twelve (in most states) and one or two alternates.
-All hear the evidence in the trial; unless an alternate must serve, the original twelve decide whether the evidence overwhelmingly points toward guilt or innocence beyond a reasonable doubt.
+All hear the evidence in the trial and unless an alternate must serve, the original twelve decide whether the evidence overwhelmingly points toward guilt, or innocence beyond a reasonable doubt.

-In the trial itself, the lawyers for the prosecution and defense make opening arguments, followed by testimony by witnesses for the prosecution (and any cross-examination), and then testimony by witnesses for the defense, including the defendant if he or she chooses.
+In the trial itself, the lawyers for the prosecution and defense make opening arguments, followed by testimony by witnesses for the prosecution (and any cross-examination), and then testimony by witnesses for the defense, including the defendant if the defendant chooses.
 Additional prosecution witnesses may be called to rebut testimony by the defense.
 Finally, both sides make closing arguments.
 The judge then issues instructions to the jury, including an admonition not to discuss the case with anyone outside the jury room.
-The jury members leave the courtroom to enter the jury room and begin their deliberations (Figure 4.17).
+The jury members leave the courtroom to enter the jury room and begin their deliberations (Figure 4.16).